 Service specification for childhood seasonal influenza vaccination 16/17 (NHS England, PDF)

 Seasonal flu and pneumococcal vaccination programme

-From September 2015, adult at-risk patients will be able to access seasonal flu vaccinations in participating community pharmacies.
+From September 2015, adult at-risk patients have been able to access seasonal flu vaccinations in participating community pharmacies.

 Routine vaccination for over 70s - SFE

 Catch up programme - Enhanced service

 From 1 September 2013, a shingles vaccination programme was introduced for patients aged 70, but not yet 71 [route cohort] as well as a catch-up programme for patients aged 78.
 As from 1 April 2015, patients aged 70 on or after 1 September 2013 remain eligible for both programmes until their 80th birthday.

 Further information about both the routine and catch up programmes are available from the NHS Employers website

 Service specification for shingles (catch-up) vaccination programme 16/17 (NHS England, PDF)